utsavdey/Fundamentals-Of-Deep-Learning-Assignments/vanilla_seq2seq/README.md

 | 6 | batch_validate  | Returns the accuracy of the model using validation data                                                              |
 | 7 | train           | Train using configs sent by wandb.                                                                                   |
 | 8 | manual_train    | Train using our custom configs.                                                                                      |

+# Ackonledgement #
+1. Course slides of CS6910 course by Prof. Mithesh Khapra